 Generally, do not complete this section if you are filing the return as a reporting agent and have a valid Form 8655, Reporting Agent Authorization, on file with the IRS.
 However, a reporting agent must complete this section if the reporting agent offered legal advice, for example, advising the client on determining whether its workers are employees or independent contractors for federal tax purposes.

 How to Order Forms and Publications from the IRS

-Call 1-800-829-3676 (U.S. Virgin Islands only), or 215-516-2000 (toll call).
+Call 1-800-829-3676 (U.S. Virgin Islands only), or 267-941-1000 (toll call).

-Visit the IRS website at www.irs.gov.
+Visit www.irs.gov/formspubs.